wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-modulesd.rst

   The Syscollector module performs periodic scans in the system to obtain information related to the installed hardware, operating system information, network information, installed packages, active ports, and running processes.

-.. topic:: AWS Cloudtrail wodle
+.. topic:: AWS S3 wodle

-  The AWS CloudTrail wodle allows you to gather and parse AWS CloudTrail logs from S3.
-See the :doc:`AWS CloudTrail <../../../amazon/index>` for more information on this functionality.
+  The AWS S3 wodle allows you to gather and parse logs from multiple AWS services, such as Guard Duty, Macie, VPC Flow, etc. See the :doc:`AWS S3 <../../../amazon/index>` section for more information on this functionality.

 .. topic:: Vulnerability detector wodle